magwas/raft/index.md

-I have an idea on how to sequester meaningful amounts of carbon from the athmosphere and become inconceivably rich as a side effect.

-Actually, not _that_ rich, as the project is open.
-The scale still means that the core team cannot avoid getting rich.

-(And anyways: if it works, I won't have any reason to be richer than I already am.)

-So the idea:

-To sequester meaningful amounts, we need a positive feedback process not constrained with resources.
+To sequester meaningful amounts of carbon from the athmosphere, we need a positive feedback process not constrained with resources.

 Where we can find enough material and energy (area) not to be a constraint?